• Skip to primary navigation

 You mix the spices together first so they are blended evenly.
 If you sprinkle each spice on, you may not be consistent with the amount of each spice used.

-Direct heat is best for grilled boneless chicken thighs - We use a gas grill and have not tried these on charcoal.
-Direct heat is best for the thighs on the gas grill.
+Direct heat is best for grilled boneless chicken thighs – We use a gas grill and have not tried these on charcoal.
+Direct heat is best for grilled boneless chicken thighs.

 What is the difference between direct and indirect heat?
 Direct heat you are on the burner that is lit so there is a direct heat source below the food.
 Indirect heat is when the food is not over a lit burner.
 You are relying on the hot air in the grill with the lid closed to cook your food.